 Simple is best to us.
 Brush with olive oil, salt and pepper before grilling.
-We add fresh thyme.
+We add herbs.
 However, you can mix any flavoring you wish.
 Greek-style combines olive olive, minced onion, minced olives (or tapenade) with a garnish of feta cheese.

 Note: You can also cook eggplant in the oven on a baking sheet, broiling about 5 inches from the top of the broiler.
 Broil about four minutes (keep an eye on the eggplant so it doesn’t char!), then rotate the baking sheet for another five minutes or so.

-- Cut the eggplants in half lengthwise.
-Then make a series of shallow gashes, 1 inch apart, diagonally across the surface of each half.
-Make another series of gashes in the opposite direction, creating a diamond-shaped grid.
-(You also want to cut about ¼ inch deep into the flesh.)
+Cut eggplants in half lengthwise.
+Make a series of shallow diagonal gashes, 1 inch apart, across the surface of each half.
+Make another series of gashes in the opposite direction, creating a diamond-shape grid.

-- Brush the surface of the flesh with oil and sprinkle with salt and pepper.
-Scatter the thyme over the surface and then, using your fingertips, press some of the thyme down into the gashes.
+Brush flesh with oil and sprinkle with salt and pepper.
+Scatter parsley over surface and then, using your fingers, press some of the parsley down into

-- Place eggplant halves flesh side down on a grill and cook for 3 to 5 minutes or until lightly browned.
-Brush the skin sides with oil and turn the eggplants over.
+Place eggplants flesh side down on grill and cook for 3 to 5 minutes, or until lightly browned.

 Brush skin with oil and turn eggplants over.
 Cook for another 3 to 5 minutes, or until browned and tender but not mushy.